-“Most ecommerce leaders are worried about meeting their customers expectations”
+“Most ecommerce leaders are worried about meeting their customers’ expectations”

 “Ecommerce leaders struggle with their data analysis toolbox”

-But the struggles ecommerce leaders face when it comes to managing and analyzing their marketing data didn’t come down to a single thing.
+However the struggles ecommerce leaders face when it comes to managing and analyzing their marketing data didn’t come down to a single thing.
 Peak season reporting only exacerbated the same data issues businesses usually have: unreliable, siloed, and scattered data, inadequate tools, and lack of resources.

 “Ecommerce leaders use peak season data to plan ahead but are worried about the end of cookies”

 Although peak season is chaotic and busy, the insights that come out of customer behavior during this time are used to plan for the year ahead.
-So making sure you can get the most out of that period could make or break the rest of your year.
+So, making sure you can get the most out of that period could make or break the rest of your year.

 Aside from gathering current insights from data, ecommerce leaders are already worried about the inevitable end of using third-party cookies.
 Luckily, third-party cookies aren’t the only strategy to use your data insights to give your customers the best experience possible.